0xJonas/VRC7-Sound/README.md

 VRC7-Sound is an open-source emulator for the Konami VRC7's expansion sound, featured in the Famicom game *Lagrange Point*.
 The VRC7 enables FM-style music through the use of a modified Yamaha YM2413 (OPLL) architecture, which is itself based on the YM3812, a chip prominently used in the AdLib and Sound Blaster soundcards.
-The emulator attempts to accurately recreate this sound by relying mostly on information gathered from the VRC7's die shot.
+The emulator attempts to recreate this sound as accurately as possible by relying mostly on information gathered from the VRC7's die shot.

 ## Usage